influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/load_directory.md

          .channel(slack_channel)
 ```

-will create a `stream` template named `my_template` for the dbrp `telegaf.autogen`.

-### Templated Tasks
+### Templated tasks

-Templated task files must be placed in the `tasks` subdirectory of the load service
+Templated task files must be placed in the `tasks` subdirectory of the load service directory.
-directory.
-Defining templated tasks will be done according to the following scheme:
+Templated tasks are defined according to the following scheme:

 * `id` - filename without the `yaml`, `yml`, or `json` extension
 * `dbrps` - required if not specified in template
 * `template-id` - required
 * `vars` - list of template vars

-For example, the templated task file
+In this example, the templated task YAML file creates a `stream` task, named `my_templated_task`, for the dbrp `telegraf.autogen`.

 ```yaml
 # /path/to/directory/tasks/my_templated_tas.tick